 6. Develop a Unique Online Voice To Encourage UGC

 To get users to engage with your restaurant on social media, create a dynamic voice for your brand.
-Actively respond to customer comments (even if they’re negative) and repost favorable customer comments.
+Actively respond to customer comments on Instagram and other social platforms (even if they’re negative) and repost favorable customer comments.
 If there’s one company that knows how to use social media marketing for restaurants it’s Wendy’s.
 The burger chain actively engages with consumers online and, as a result, have 3.4 million Twitter followers.

 When one Wendy’s fan tweeted, “Yo @Wendy’s how many retweets for a year of free chicken nuggets?”
 Wendy’s replied, “18 million.”

 HELP ME PLEASE.
 A MAN NEEDS HIS NUGGS pic.twitter.com/4SrfHmEMo3– — Carter Wilkerson (@carterjwm) April 6, 2017